This glossary contains definitions for the services and products that Tidelift offers, as well as the actions people can take to use these services.

 Maintenance • noun

-The work required to keep a specific package usable, such as ongoing development (eg. new features, fixing bugs) and completing lifter tasks.
+The work required to keep a specific package usable, such as ongoing development (eg. new features, fixing bugs) and completing secure software development tasks.

 Related terms: maintaining, maintainers